sgolebiewski-intel/openvino/docs/notebooks/siglip-zero-shot-image-classification-with-output.rst

 .. parsed-literal::

-    2024-03-27 14:37:49.806187: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-04-10 00:07:06.193151: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-03-27 14:37:49.840227: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-04-10 00:07:06.228126: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.

 .. parsed-literal::

-    2024-03-27 14:37:50.391016: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-04-10 00:07:06.817564: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT

 Run PyTorch model inference
 ---------------------------

-`back to top ⬆️ <#table-of-contents>`__
+`back to top ⬆️ <#Table-of-contents:>`__

 To perform classification, define labels and load an image in RGB format.
 To give the model wider text context and improve guidance, we